ebd622/k8s-into/session_1.md

 * **Kubelet** is the agent that runs on each node in the cluster.
 The agent is responsible for making sure that the containers are running on the nodes as expected.

 * **Container Runtime** is a container hosting platform.
 This doesn’t habe to be docker, there are other container runtime alternatives available such as *Rocket* or *CRIO*

+More details about the components can found here: [Kubernetes Components](https://kubernetes.io/docs/concepts/overview/components/).

 #### Master vs Worker
 So, there are two types of servers – Master and Worker(s) and a set of components that make up Kubernetes.